-Any public art proposals and projects are viewed by Council's Public Art Panel, who advise Council on public art acquisitions and commissions.
+Public art proposals and projects are referred to Council's Arts and Creative Industry Advisory Committee, formerly the Public Art Panel, which advises Council on public art acquisitions and commissions.

-Projects which are commissioned by Council are always advertised and an Expression of Interest is called.
+Projects which are commissioned by Council are always advertised through an Expression of Interest.

-Council's Public Art Panel are currently developing a Draft Public Art Strategy, to provide a vision and framework for the Council's planning and decision making in relation to commissioning and acquisition of public art, as well as its ongoing care and maintenance.
+Council's Public Art Panel has developed a Public Art Strategy, to provide a vision and framework for the Council's planning and decision making in relation to the commissioning and acquisition of public art, as well as its ongoing care and maintenance.

 Public Art in private development is governed by Chapter D8 of the Byron Shire Development Control Plan 2014.